Valuing each child as an individual

 The educational experience at Edale School is unique: children learn in the middle of the Peak District National Park surrounded by the natural splendour of the Edale Valley.

 Our new outdoor classroom, ‘Edale Island’ is on a beautiful piece of local farmland surrounded by a bubbling stream.
 Children regularly spend time here, taking advantage of weather conditions and seasonal changes to raise awareness of their surroundings.
 Our specialist teachers follow the Forest School ethos but go further, using our outdoor classroom to enhance the children’s learning of core curricular subjects.
 This gives real meaning to topics and encourages more active learning.
 Sheep and lambs are often keen to get involved too!

 At Edale C of E Primary, the safety of our children is paramount.
 All staff, governors and parents are asked to work together to ensure that the school environment is a safe place to learn and to work.
 We take our responsibilities for Safeguarding extremely seriously.
-The Designated Safeguarding Lead is the Head of School and the designated Safeguarding and Anti-Bullying Governor is Mrs Cathy Spingys.
+The Designated Safeguarding Lead is the Executive Headteacher and the designated Safeguarding and Anti-Bullying Governor is Mrs Cathy Spingys.

 We are a busy but friendly school, with lots going on.
-And we are now working in collaboration with Hope Primary School from 1 September 2018.
-Our collaboration with Hope Primary school will allow children to socialise in bigger groups and experience the benefits a larger school can offer.
+And we are now working in Federation with Hope Primary School from 1 September 2019, as the Valley Federation of Edale C of E and Hope Primary Schools.
+Our federation with Hope Primary school will allow children to socialise in bigger groups and experience the benefits a larger school can offer.

 This website aims to give you a taster of the school, as well as providing up to date information for parents, pupils and the wider community.
 We hope that you enjoy your visit to our website, and that you find the information you are looking for.
 Please feel free to contact the school direct with any queries you may have.